Knowledge Centre

 Home / Health Insurance / Wellness Corner / Foods Linked to Miscarriage: What to Avoid ( EST READ TIME: 3 minutes )

-Foods that can Cause Miscarriage
+Foods That Can Cause Miscarriage

 Pregnancy is a crucial phase when you must take good care of your overall well-being to prevent associated complications.
 While many foods can benefit you and your baby, certain foods can harm your health and increase the risk of miscarriage.
 Here, we will highlight some foods that can cause miscarriage, so make sure you avoid them throughout your pregnancy.